ryanccn/valfisk/README.md

 ## Features

-- Expand source code links from GitHub, Codeberg, GitLab, and the Rust and Go playgrounds
+- Expand source code links from GitHub, Tangled, Tangled strings, Codeberg, GitLab, and the Rust and Go playgrounds
 - Fetch [Lighthouse](https://developer.chrome.com/docs/lighthouse) metrics for websites
 - Make DNS queries to a variety of DNS-over-HTTPS resolvers
 - Reminders (public by default when installed in servers, private when not)